Reward Shaping for Human Learning via Inverse Reinforcement Learning: Experiments

+For our human apprenticeship experiment we created a browser-based web game.
+The game was designed to be as simple as possible, while still validating our proposed process, so as to minimize the potential for confounding explanations of our results.

-The game developed for the experiment was a 15 second, continuous-time stochastic web game that asked participants to use their cursor to touch randomly appearing targets inside their web browser in order to earn points (see Figure \ref{fig:2} for screenshots of two games in-progress).
-Targets appeared according to a Poisson process (with $\lambda = 5$ targets per second), were placed according to a uniform distribution (so long as they were within five pixels of screen edge), disappeared after one second, and had their point values determined by a reward function (including pretest games and posttest control games which used a unit reward).
+The game lasted for a total of $15$ seconds.
+During the game participants would move their mouse cursor to touch targets that randomly appeared.
+When a participant touched a target they would earn points equal to the target's value (see Figure~\ref{fig:game} for screenshots from two separate games).

+Targets appeared following a Poisson process (with $\lambda = 5$ targets per second), were placed according to a uniform distribution (so long as they were within five pixels of screen edge), and disappeared after one second.
+The rate of target appearance along with their placement made it impossible for participants to touch every target.

+Target point values were indicated by how filled in the inside of a target was.
+A fully filled in target was worth $2$ points while an empty target was worth $0$ points (once again, see Figure~\ref{fig:game} for examples of target filling).
+Filling in the center was used to communicate point value to avoid confounding factors such as colorblindness or screen color differences.

-Players could tell how many points a target was worth based on how filled in its center was.
-The method of filling in the center to communicate point value was developed over techniques such as differing colors in order to remove colorblindness and differences in participant's screens as a confounding factor.
-A maximum valued target would be fully filled in while a target worth no points would be completely empty in its center.
-To control for differences in participant device screen sizes and resolutions all targets were sized to cover an area equal to 1.57\% of the entire playing field.
-This scaling was also applied if a participant did not have their browser window maximized for some reason.
+Target size was always scaled so that a target's area equaled $1.57$\% of the entire playing field's area.
+This scaling controlled for any differences in participant device screen size or resolution.
+This same scaling also applied if a participant did not have their browser window maximized for some reason.

-To perform well players of the game had to balance three competing objectives: cursor control, time management and point prioritization.
-If a player moved too quickly they may lose track of their cursor and lose time.
-If a player didn't move quickly enough they would not touch as many targets as possible (since targets disappeared after a second).
-Finally, if a player didn't appropriately prioritize targets based on value they could waste time touching too many low value targets or too few high-value targets to achieve the best possible score.
+To perform well participants had to balance three competing objectives: speed, control, and planning.
+Regarding speed, if a participant moved too slowly they may not touch as many targets as possible.
+On the other hand, if they moved too quickly they could lose control of their cursor and move less efficiently.
+Finally, if a player didn't plan well they could touch too many low-value targets or too few high-value targets to achieve the best possible score.